n0spoon/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 **Remember to use a dot . for decimal part representation e.g. 2.5, 0.75, 3.1415**

 **Do not input decimals as fractions e.g. 1/2, 3/8 or 1/10, these won't be processed**

+## Note about Python-version

+Application has been tested with Python `3.8`.
+Older version of Python might not function as intended.

 ## Start